Vectorface/dunit/README.md

 DUnit (dee-unit) makes your life easier by allowing you to test your PHP code across multiple versions of PHP.
 [Docker](https://www.docker.com/whatisdocker/) is used to provide an isolated test environment for each version of PHP.
-Out of the box DUnit can perform a syntax check against your whole repository or run a [PHPUnit](https://phpunit.de/) test suite.
+Out of the box DUnit can perform a syntax check against your whole repository and run a [PHPUnit](https://phpunit.de/) test suite.

 ## Supported versions of PHP